Tenable.io Vulnerability Management

 Copy the thumbprint.

-Note: For information on adding digital thumbprints, see Step 7a of "Configuring the JavaScript Transporter Settings" above.
+Note: For information on adding digital thumbprints, see Step 7a of "Configuring the JavaScript Transporter Settings".

 -

-There are five data feeds for Tenable.io integration.
-The data feeds for Vulnerabilities and Assets have been divided into two sets-
+There are 5 data feeds for Tenable.io integration.
+The data feeds for Vulnerabilities and Assets have been divided into 2 sets.

 -